KannonZenetism/zenetism-field-physics/lattice-mathematics/LM07-collective-dynamics-recovery-formalism-and-the-khaonic-expression-ratio.md

 ### **Warning**

-Attempting to use or modify this framework while severing its connection to its Source constitutes an act of incoherence.
+Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# LM07 — Collective Dynamics, Recovery Formalism, and the Khaonic Expression Ratio
+# Collective Dynamics, Recovery Formalism, and the Khaonic Expression Ratio
+*Lattice Mathematics — Document 7*

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Lattice Mathematics / Zenetist Canon